khanyisilenkosi/First-Java-Project/README.md

-📝 Mad Libs Story Generator
+Mad Libs Story Generator

 A simple Java program that generates a fun, randomized Mad Libs-style story using pre-defined words and a templated sentence structure.

-📌 Project Overview
+Project Overview:

 This program fills in a story template with: